amolenk/dapr-hands-on/Assignment04/step-by-step.md

 4. Open a new command-shell window and go to the `Assignment04/src/Simulation` folder in this repo.

-5. Start the Simulation:
+5. Start the Simulation.
+You will now start the Simulation with its own side-car and use gRPC port `50003` (as specified in the code):

    ```
-   dotnet run
+   dapr run --app-id simulation --dapr-grpc-port 50003 dotnet run
    ```

 You should see the same logs as before.
 Obviously, the behavior of the application is exactly the same as before.
 But if you look closely at the dapr logs of the TrafficControl service, you should see something like this in there: